Staff Holiday Planner

 All three types (voluntary, compulsory, and non-guaranteed) of overtime work

 Best Practice: Making the right calculations is incredibly important.
 After all, the last thing you want as an employer are employees launching claims that their wages have been unlawfully deducted.

-New Ruling On Overtime And Holiday Pay 2022
+New Ruling On Overtime And Holiday Pay in 2022

-When it comes to the new ruling on overtime and holiday pay for 2022, you should take into account the following:
+When it comes to the new ruling on overtime and holiday pay from 2022, you should take into account the following:

-- There will be another bank holiday in 2022 (Queen’s Platinum Jubilee) on the 3rd of June and May Day will be moved to the 2nd of June.
+There was another bank holiday in 2022 (Queen’s Platinum Jubilee) on the 3rd of June and May Day was moved to the 2nd of June.

-- The national minimum wage and the national living wage have recently been increased and started taking effect from April 2022.
+The national minimum wage and the national living wage have been increased, taking effect from April 2022.

 Key Takeaway: As an employer, you need to remember that regular overtime needs to be included in holiday pay.